Know the Laws: North Carolina

 Some restraining orders are issued in criminal court and some are issued in civil court.

 A civil order that provides protection from someone who you have/had a "personal relationship" with.

 A civil order that provides you with protection from someone you do NOT have an intimate or familial relationship with, such as an acquaintance, co-worker, neighbor, or stranger.

 Your domestic violence protective order can be enforceable wherever you move.

-If you are planning to move to NC or are going to be in NC for any reason, your protection or restraining order may be enforced.
+If you are planning to move to North Carolina or are going to be in North Carolina for any reason, your protection or restraining order may be enforced.